Unitary authorities of England

+The district that is governed by a unitary authority is commonly referred to as a unitary authority area or unitary area.
+The terms unitary district and, for those which are coterminous with a county, unitary county are also sometimes used.
+The term unitary authority is also sometimes used to refer to the area governed, such as in the ISO 3166-2:GB standard defining a taxonomy for subdivisions of the UK, and in colloquial usage.

+Unitary authorities are constituted under the Local Government Act 1992, which amended the Local Government Act 1972 to allow the existence of non-metropolitan counties that do not have multiple districts.
+Most were established during the 1990s, with more created in 2009 and 2019–23.
+The size of the areas governed by unitary authorities varies greatly; the authorities created in the 1990s were generally created from single districts and covered a single large town or city, while those created since 2009 often cover entire non-metropolitan counties.

+In addition to the authorities created under the 1992 act, the term unitary authority has also been used in a broader sense that is inclusive of all single-tier councils, such as those for London boroughs and metropolitan boroughs.

 History

 Background

 The term "unitary authority" was first used in the Redcliffe-Maud Report in 1969 in its current sense of a local government authority which combines the functions of a county council and a district council.
 Strictly speaking, the term does not necessarily mean a single level of local government within an area, because in some cases there are also parish councils in the same area.

-Although the term was not applied to them, county boroughs between 1889 and 1974 were effectively unitary authorities, that is, single-tier administrative units.
+Although the term was not applied to them, county boroughs between 1889 and 1974 were effectively unitary authority areas, that is, single-tier administrative units.
 Before 1889, local government authorities had different powers and functions, but from medieval times some cities and towns had a high degree of autonomy as counties corporate.
 Some smaller settlements also enjoyed some degree of autonomy from regular administration as boroughs or liberties.

 The Local Government Act 1972 created areas for local government where large towns and their rural hinterlands were administered together.
 The concept of unitary units was abandoned with a two-tier arrangement of county and district councils in all areas of England, except the Isles of Scilly where the small size and distance from the mainland made it impractical.
 In 1986 a broadly unitary system of local government was introduced in the six metropolitan counties and Greater London, where the upper-tier authorities were abolished and their functions were split between central government, the borough councils and joint boards.